 If yours is an older home, built before the 1950s, chances are it contains plaster walls and ceilings.
 Appreciated for its versatility, ability to reduce noise, and fire resistance, plaster was commonly used as the wall covering of choice over brick, stone, or frame construction.
 And because of its pliable nature, and the fact that it can be manipulated to fit just about any nook, cranny, or curve, it continues to be an excellent solution for many challenging surfaces and wall designs.

 Even in smaller houses, it was standard fare to apply plaster in order to finish interior walls, and then whitewash, paint, or cover it with wallpaper.
 Traditionally, plaster is a mixture of Portland cement, sand, and water, that is applied in layers to a base of wood or metal lath, or perforated plasterboard.
 First, a scratch coat is troweled onto the lath.
 The plaster is allowed to ooze through the lath and grip the backing as it hardens, then a finish, or white coat, is troweled onto the scratch coat and smoothed out to achieve the final surface.

-Need to find a pro for your Plaster Repair?Find Pros
+Ready to start your Plaster Repair?Find Pros

 The Problem with Plaster Walls

 Over time, plaster walls and ceilings have a tendency to develop stress-cracks.
 A professional plasterer has the specific materials and techniques needed to repair these cracks, based on the extent and condition of the damage.
 A service professional can also advise on stripping paint from plaster walls and ensure that the new paint adheres to the surface.
 This can be a major issue if you’re looking to remodel, or re-design, your home.
 Since plaster isn’t applied as a board, but as a mortar, any scraping, stripping, or more extensive work on it can lead to significant damage to the material.